the Scottish Gemmological association

 Wednesday the 11th December, 7.00pm.
 SGA Christmas Dinner

-Our 2024 end of year dinner will be held at Cote Restaurant, 51 Frederick St., Edinburgh.
-If you are interested in coming, please do get in touch.
+Our 2024 end of year dinner was held at Cote Restaurant, 51 Frederick St., Edinburgh.
+And it was very enjoyable!

 2024 SGA cONFERENCE